 - Donate to the project and become a Community Member.

 - Cultivate additional members: Anchor Members that own property in the Transit Area, and Foundation Members that can provide grant funding to design and build the project.
-Both types of members will need education about the project; you can start that process.
+Both types of members will need education about the project.
+We would love for you to connect us to those you know!

 “We’ve already waited too long to deal with this climate crisis.
 We see it with our own eyes.
 We feel it.
 We know it in our bones.
 And it’s time to act.” -- Pres.
 Biden